fuseraft/arch_ideas/workchain.md

 ### Egress

-1. The C add messages to the WQ.
+1. The Client adds messages to the Work Queue.
-2. The ESB listens to the WQ and initiates calls to the SG.
+2. The ESB listens to the Work Queue.
-3. The SG invokes the MS.
+3. The ESB initiates calls to the Service Gateway.
-4. The MS adds items the NQ.
+4. The Service Gateway invokes the Microservices.
-5. The NS listens to the NQ and updates the WQ.
+5. The Microservice adds messages the Notification Queue.

 ```
                          +--- [Enterprise Service Bus]